-Probation is typically established during initial sentencing and ordered by a judge during trial.
-On the other hand, parole is granted by a parole board to incarcerated individuals after they have already served time in jail.
+In the criminal justice system, a probation sentence is typically established during initial sentencing and ordered by a judge during a trial based on a particular offense or a crime.
+On the other hand, parole is granted by a parole board to incarcerated individuals after they have already served time in jail or prison.

-Put simply, parole is a form of early release from jail; probation is often in place of jail or instead of a full sentence.
+Put simply, parole is a form of conditional release or early release from jail; probation is often in place of jail or instead of a full sentence.

 How long does unsupervised probation last?

-The judge in charge of your case will decide the length of your probationary period.
+The judge in charge of your case will decide the length of your probationary period based on the crime committed.
 The exact length will vary from case to case.

 In Florida, most probationary periods last on average about four years, but some may be as long as 15 years or as little as six months.
-Your lawyer can help advocate on your behalf when the judge is deciding on a length of time.
+Your lawyer can help advocate on your behalf when the judge is deciding on the length of your probation.

 What happens if you’re found in violation of probation?

 You may be arrested and charged with a Violation of Probation (VOP).
-A judge may change the conditions of probation, lengthen the probationary period, or even order jail time.
-The State of Florida has zero tolerance for probation violators, so there is almost a guaranteed chance of facing further penalties.
+If you are found in a probation violation, a judge may change the conditions of probation, lengthen the probationary period, supervise the probationer, or even order jail time.
+The State of Florida has zero-tolerance for probation violators, so there is almost a guaranteed chance of facing further penalties.

 The consequences of a VOP depend on a variety of factors.
-Violations are classified as either a technical violation (such as failing to pay a court fine or missing a counseling session) or substantive violation (which involves committing a new offense while on probation).
-Substantive violations are considered more serious, even if the new offense is only a misdemeanor.
+Probation violations are classified as either a technical violation (such as failing to pay a court fine or missing a counseling session) or a substantive violation (which involves committing a new offense while on probation).
+Substantive violations of probation are considered more serious, even if the new offense is only a misdemeanor.

-It’s important to contact a lawyer if you’ve been found in violation of your probation rules.
+It’s important to seek legal help if you’ve been found in violation of probation rules.
 A lawyer can help negotiate the terms of your probation with the judge during a VOP hearing or even beforehand.

 If you’re charged with a VOP, do you get “credit” for time spent on probation?